-Enlistment in the Army
+Christopher Celiz’s enlistment in the US Army

 Celiz was transferred to Company C, 4th Brigade Special Troops Battalion, 1st Cavalry Division as a team leader, followed by an assignment with the 530th Engineer Clearance Company, 92nd Engineer Battalion, 3rd Infantry Division at Fort Stewart-Hunter Army Airfield, Georgia as a sapper squad leader and platoon sergeant.

 In 2013, Christopher Celiz was chosen to serve with the 1st Battalion, 75th Ranger Regiment as a combat engineer, and, in March 2017, was assigned to Company D, serving as a mortar platoon sergeant.
 The battalion was subsequently deployed to Afghanistan, where he went on to serve as the leader of a special purpose unit composed of Company D members and partnered forces.

 On July 12, 2018, Celiz was leading an operation in Paktia province, Afghanistan to clear an area of enemy forces.
 As they neared its completion, the unit came under fire by an enemy force equipped with machine guns and small-arms weapons.
 The attack was so effective it prevented them from mounting a counterattack.

 Realizing the danger his team was in, Celiz put his life on the line to retrieve and use a heavy weapons system.
 This allowed his unit to regain control and move to a secure location, where they began medical treatment on a wounded partnered soldier.